ishahid007/distributed-architecture/README.md

 - RabbitMQ (Optional, alraedy bundled in docker-compose)

 ## Running
 Normally, to run PHP application we just need to access it from browser by entering the address and the browser will render the page according to the instructions coded.
 To enable the worker subscribtion to the queue, it need to run continously, thus the worker run by using CLI.
 Worker initialization is done automatically if using docker-compose, if not then start the worker by running the start_worker.sh script on each service directory.

+**First, the DockerFile has been coded in a way to update all the dependencies and composer files but still if that doesn't work, follow the below ...**

 **Install dependency using script (recommended)**
 ```